Hornan7/Testnet_Scenarios/README.md

 The results of this test, although positive, lead me to see the negative aspect of having a Constitutional Committee quorum below 51%.
 This would allow a minority of CC-members to ratify governance actions at the last minute, just before the Epoch Boundary, without giving other CC-members time to vote.
 This could be detrimental to achieving equitable governance.

-# Stage 3
+# Third Test
 Now that our governance action is ratified, and therefore enacted at the next Epoch Boundary, all previous `Yes` votes will be changed to `No` votes with no limit on the number of votes.
-We will then move on to Stage 4 at the next Epoch when I have the results.
+We will then move on to fourth test at the next Epoch when I have the results.

 ## Governance action 1 - Protocol Parameters Update (Epoch 194)
 #### TxId: `eec0e234dd5b7e7daef5c4bfb9474025efe15d009843a2f4f01c3a40f98f2ce1#0`